 The WOFCC seeks to help struggling individuals and families move away from being dependent upon social services toward being self-sufficient and productive citizens, especially where financial matters are concerned.
 Financial aid from the WOFCC is neither a handout nor a welfare program.
-Instead, clients will be entered into a program that will follow their progress on a regular basis.
-Case managers will meet with clients to (a) discuss their immediate need and how it came about, (b) develop a plan to keep it from coming up again in the future, and (c) monitor progress toward executing that plan.
+Instead, clients will be counseled by our Benevolence Manager to (a) discuss their immediate need and how it came about, (b) develop a plan to keep it from coming up again in the future, and (c) monitor progress toward executing that plan.
 We are here to help you develop and take the steps necessary to stabilize your economic circumstances and get a fresh start in life.
 Each of the services presented below is designed to accomplish these objectives.

-Clothing & Household Needs – The WOFCC owns and operates Christi’s Bazaar, a thrift store located at 112 South Main in Elk City.
+Clothing & Household Needs – The WOFCC owns and operates Christi’s, a thrift store located at 112 South Main in Elk City, Oklahoma.
 The store offers new and gently used clothing, shoes, furniture, household items, and toys at thrift store rates.
 Proceeds benefit the Western Oklahoma Family Care Center.
-Individuals and families who cannot afford to buy what their immediate needs require may apply for a voucher at the WOFCC Main Office.
-The store can be contacted at (580) 225-0336.
+Individuals and families who cannot afford to buy what their immediate needs require may apply for a voucher at the store location.
+Mary Busby, Store Manager or the staff can be contacted at 580.225.0336.

 Counseling – WOFCC clients can receive assistance with management of their personal finances as well as a variety of other personal issues.
 All personal assistance services are available by appointment only and can be scheduled through the Main Office by calling 580.225.5500.

 Hope Clinic –

-- Dental Clinic– The WOFCC owns and operates Hope Dental Clinic which offers tooth extractions, permanent fillings and dental hygiene free to qualifying individuals by appointment only.
+- DENTAL CLINIC– The WOFCC owns and operates Hope Dental Clinic which offers tooth extractions, permanent fillings and dental hygiene at no charge to qualifying individuals by appointment only.
 Eligibility criteria include being uninsured, under-insured, or not being able to afford the treatment being sought (must be able to justify the need).
 Applicants must apply for this assistance to receive an appointment and, upon applying, will be scheduled for the earliest possible date.
 Appointments are completely dependent upon the number of dentists who are providing services at Hope Clinic.
 After having submitted a completed application, patients can expect a delay of several weeks to several months before receiving an appointment.
 Hope Dental Clinic is affiliated with the University of Oklahoma Health Sciences Center (OUHSC), School of Dentistry, Department of Hygiene at the Western Technology Center in Weatherford to provide a practical environment for its dental hygiene students.
-Services will be available to qualified applicants during fall and spring semesters when students are present in classes who have practical requirements.
-A complete list of free and low cost dental services available in the state of Oklahoma can be found at http://www.deltadentalok.org/site_docs/DDOK_FND_ResourceGuide.pdf.
+Hygiene Services will be available to qualified applicants during fall and spring semesters when students are present in classes who have practical requirements.
+A complete list of no charge and low cost dental services available in the state of Oklahoma can be found at http://www.deltadentalok.org/site_docs/DDOK_FND_ResourceGuide.pdf.
 WE DO NOT PROVIDE EMERGENCY OR WALK IN DENTAL SERVICES

-NOTE: WOFCC Personnel at the Main Office and receptionists in the clinics are not permitted to:
+NOTE: WOFCC Non Medical Personnel at the Main Office and Receptionists in the clinics are not permitted to:

 - discuss an individual’s medical/dental situation with them